Anger Management: Strategies for Parents and Grandparents

 When you feel like you're on the verge of losing your temper with a challenging child, rely on anger management strategies to keep your anger from boiling over.

-First, try to calm yourself with relaxation techniques, such as:
+First, try to calm yourself with relaxation methods, like:

 Next, try action steps that can help you to manage the heated situation:

 Talk calmly and listen.
-Make sure that you communicate clearly and check to see whether the child understands you.
+Make sure that you communicate clearly.
+Check to see whether the child understands you.
 Remember to listen carefully to what he or she is trying to communicate to you.

 Be logical.
 Children, particularly young children, probably aren't trying to make you angry.
 You may be able to let your defenses down if you stop to realize that the child is not out to get you.